Why Your Website Should Have an SSL Certificate

 In January 2017, Chrome version 56 began marking sites that transmit passwords or credit cards as non-secure as part of its long-term plan to mark all HTTP sites as non-secure.
 The warning become more prominent with the recent release of Chrome 69.

 “Eventually, we plan to label all HTTP pages as non-secure, and change the HTTP security indicator to the red triangle that we use for broken HTTPS,” Chrome Security Team member Emily Schechter said in this Google Security Blog post.

 Aside from the obvious trust factor, Google prioritizes websites with SSL certificates for better search engine rankings.
 If you want an easy boost on your SEO, getting an SSL certificate is definitely a way to do it.

-When an SSL certificate is properly installed on a website, a small green padlock icon will be displayed to the left of a website URL in the browser and https will appear in green as well.
-(Some browsers may display a gray padlock; the example below is in Chrome.)
+When an SSL certificate is properly installed on a website, a small padlock icon (gray in Chrome and green in Firefox) is displayed to the left of a website URL in the browser.

 Additionally, if you click on the padlock, you will see a message ensuring that the connection is secure:

 On the other hand, if your website does not have an SSL certificate installed, clicking in the same area will yield a message like this one (the url has been obscured):